Our Mission

 You pay fairly

-Families pay starting at $60 per hour, with rates that reflect the genuine experience and demonstrated track record of their tutor instead of corporate markup.
+Standard tutoring time is billed at $59.99/hr, with tiered rates when a match calls for more experience - always without corporate markup games.
 No hidden fees, no surprises.
 Your rate is confirmed before you are ever connected with anyone.

 Tutors earn what they are worth

-Our educators start at $45 an hour and earn their way to higher rates through verified performance and real family feedback, not seniority or self-promotion.
+When families are billed at the published entry rate ($59.99/hr), tutors earn $45/hr on that time, and strong performers can earn higher rates through verified results and real family feedback - not seniority or self-promotion.
 The best tutors are rewarded for being the best.

 The result

 What families pay is only half the story.
 The other half is how much of each dollar reaches the person doing the teaching.
-In much of the industry, the agency keeps the majority of the hourly rate; a realistic band for what many shops retain before the tutor is paid is often on the order of 40% to 70%, depending on brand, market, and product (some sit outside that range).
-Our agency share is 25% or less of the family rate, with the rest flowing to the tutor.
+At many tutoring companies, what tutors actually keep from the family hourly bill is often on the order of 30% to 40%, depending on brand, market, and product (some sit outside that range).
+At Luminescent, tutors keep at least 75% of each family hourly bill, and a higher share when posted rates rise with tutor tier - with the split visible in the portal.
 That gap is the difference between a model built on opacity and one built on fair exchange.

-Many competitors retain roughly this share of the family rate before the educator is paid.
+Many competitors leave tutors with roughly this share of the hourly amount families pay.
 Actual figures vary widely by company.

 Luminescent

-2030 goal: we intend to cut our agency share to 12.5% (half of a 25% reference rate) while keeping tutor compensation strong, so more of every family dollar funds the work at the table.
+2030 goal: we intend to raise tutor take-home toward 87.5% or more of each family hourly bill (the tutor side of halving a 25% reference agency rate), while keeping educator compensation strong, so more of every family dollar funds the work at the table.

 We are here to pull the curtain back on an exploitative industry.
-By keeping our model transparent, our margins honest, and our educators fairly paid, we make elite one-on-one instruction accessible at every level and extraordinary instruction available to those who seek it.
+By keeping our model transparent, our margins honest, and our educators fairly paid, we make strong one-on-one instruction accessible at every level and extraordinary teaching available to those who seek it.

 Because when a great educator is paid what they are worth, your child's potential is limitless.